“Take Time For Training”.

 3. Allow them to do it all on their own and celebrate their new competency and movement towards independence and group living.

 Once a child has been trained to have a skill or take on a responsibility, you must remember this next vital catch phrase of Dr. Dreikurs’: “never do for a child something they can do for themselves”.
 Otherwise, everything you just worked on will be for naught.

 If they can brush their own hair, it’s their job to do it every time.
 EVERY TIME.
 Yes, it may infuriate you, yes it may be slower and sloppier and not done the way you like, but it’s their job to do.
 Being consistent is imperative.
 It is consistency that allows a child to truly understand that a certain task is their responsibility and that they are accountable.
 If we are inconsistent children will, instead, feel as if they are being put upon.
 They will interpret inconsistency as parents being arbitrarily mean, making them do something today that they didn’t have to do yesterday.
 They will take it personally and believe that you are lording power over them.
 Don’t go there!

 But what if they don’t brush their hair?

 That is their choice.
 The consequence of choosing to not brush your hair is that it looks sloppy or it gets tangled.
 If they do this consistently, you can explain that if they’d like the privilege of long hair then they must also take the responsibility for grooming it.
 If they don’t want to groom, that is a choice, but it means the long hair needs to be cut short to a hair style that requires less care.

-Finally, in applying your logical consequence, be sure to present them in a positive, friendly, educative way, rather than being vindictive.
+Finally, in applying your logical consequences, be sure to present them in a positive, friendly, educative way, rather than being vindictive.
 If a child hears a growling threat of “if you don’t look after your hair, I will make you cut it off”, the child is more likely to rebel to this controlling dictatorial approach.
 Remember to be firm – but also friendly.